2007

 ● I might be reluctant to commit suicide: I’m the only me I’ve got.

-● 4-17-2007: Intuition is the glue that binds the steps of deduction, the ground in which the steppingstones of deduction are set.
+● 4-17-2007: Intuition is the ground in which the steppingstones of deduction are set.

 ● 4-20-2007: